 - public perceptions of climate change and energy futures

 - the psychology of driving

 - understanding the causes and treatment of schizophrenia

 - when does overcoming adversity, challenge or failure lead to personal growth?

 - understanding the basic mechanisms of sensory perception

 - hippocampo-prefrontal-subcortical circuit in cognition and behaviour

 Your PhD will be in an area of research you have chosen.
 Alongside this, you will do research training modules.
-The school and the Graduate School deliver these.
+The school and the Researcher Academy deliver these.